British India 1 Rupee Note: History, Varieties & Value

 After independence in 1947, Pakistan needed a quick solution for currency.
 Under the Pakistan (Monetary System and Reserve Bank) Order, 1947, Indian banknotes were modified for use in Pakistan.
 Instead of simple overprints, the phrase "Government of Pakistan" and its Urdu equivalent “حکومت پاکستان” (Hakumat-e-Pakistan) were directly engraved into the printing plates, placed at the top and bottom of the watermark area on the front.

 The Government of India 1 Rupee note featuring King George VI was issued with a green serial number and an inset letter A. The additional inscriptions appeared in a greenish-gray shade, giving these notes a distinct look.
-These notes are known with prefixes Q/37–Q/99, R/0–R/40, R/74–R/99, and S/0–S/55.
+These notes are known with prefixes Q/37–Q/99, R/0–R/6, R/76–R/99, and S/0–S/55.
+This issue is catalogued as Pick 1 (Pakistan), BNB B101.

 Legal Status and Monetary Role